Finding Minimum Matching Cuts in $H$-free Graphs: Preliminaries

-The following lemmas have been shown previously for \maxmc{} in~\cite{LPR23b}.
+The following lemmas have been shown previously for \maxmc{} in~\cite{LPR24}.

-\begin{lemma} Let $G$ be a connected graph with domination number~$g$.
-We can find a minimum red-blue colouring of $G$ or conclude that no such colouring exists in time $O(2^g n^{g+2})$. \end{lemma} \begin{proof} Let $D$ be a dominating set of $G$ with $|D| = g$.
+\begin{restatable}{lemma}{lemsmalldomset} Let $G$ be a connected graph with domination number~$g$, where $g\geq 1$ is a constant.
+We can find a minimum red-blue colouring of $G$ or conclude that no such colouring exists in time $O(2^g n^{g+2})$. \end{restatable}

+\begin{proof} Let $D$ be a dominating set of $G$ with $|D| = g$.
 We branch over all $2^{|D|} = 2^g$ options of colouring the vertices of $D$ red or blue.
 For every coloured vertex without a neighbour of the other colour, we consider all $O(n)$ options to colour its neighbourhood.
-For every vertex $v$ with a neighbour of the other colour, we colour all its other neighbours with the colour of $v$.
+For every vertex~$v$ with a neighbour of the other colour, we colour all its other neighbours with the colour of~$v$.
 Since $D$ is a dominating set, we guessed a red-blue colouring of the whole graph $G$.
 We can check in time $O(n^2)$ whether this colouring is a valid red-blue colouring and compute its value.
 If the colouring is not valid, we discard the branch, otherwise we remember its value and output the valid colouring with the smallest value.
 Since we consider $O(2^gn^g)$ colourings, we get a runtime of $O(2^g n^{g+2})$. \end{proof}

-\begin{lemma} Let $G = (V,E)$ be a connected graph with a red-blue $(R,B)$-colouring, for $R,B \subseteq V$.
-If $V\setminus (B\cup R)$ induces an independent set then it is possible in polynomial time to either find a minimum valid red-blue $(R,B)$-colouring or to conclude that $G$ has no valid red-blue $(R,B)$-colouring. \end{lemma}
+\begin{restatable}{lemma}{lemindepset} Let $G = (V,E)$ be a connected graph with a red-blue $(R,B)$-colouring, for $R,B \subseteq V$.
+If $V\setminus (B\cup R)$ induces an independent set then it is possible in polynomial time to either find a minimum valid red-blue $(R,B)$-colouring or to conclude that $G$ has no valid red-blue $(R,B)$-colouring. \end{restatable}

 \begin{proof} Let $Z = V\setminus (B\cup R)$.
 According to R4, we colour every vertex of $Z$ that is only adjacent to vertices of one colour with this colour.
 Let $U$ be the set of the remaining uncoloured vertices of $Z$, i.e., the vertices with neighbours in both $R$ and $B$.
 Let $W = N(U)$.
 Let $G'$ be the graph with vertex set $U\cup W$ and edge set $E(G') = \{uv | u \in U, v \in W \}$.
 We claim that the set of bichromatic edges of every valid red-blue $(R,B)$-colouring of $G$ is the union of a perfect matching in~$G'$ and the set of edges with one endvertex in $R$ and one in $B$.